seiyria/soa-autofarm/README.md

 * `--rush-tries` - the number of tries for auto-rush.
 Default: `1`.
 * `--safety-radius` - how many extra pixels to check (radially) besides the one specified.
 Higher numbers will significantly slow down processing, so it is not recommended to go higher than 2 or 3.
 This can also lead to some minor mis-detections of different states, especially at higher numbers.
 Default: `0`.
 * `--safety-threshold` - the tolerance for the found color and the desired color on screen.
 Higher numbers are more likely to match, but also to cause false positives.
 Default: `0`% (exact match).
+* `--single-event` - farm a specific event (solo) by its position in the list (1, 2, 3, 4 - scrolling down not yet possible).
+Default: `none`.
+* `--single-mission` - farm a specific event mission (solo) by its position in the list (1, 2, 3, 4, 5, 6 - scrolling down not yet possible).
+Default: `none`.
 * `--skip-achievements` - skip opening achievements as they're gotten.
 Default: `false`.
 * `--skip-gifts` - skip opening the gift box.
 Default: `false`.
 * `--specific-event` - farm a specific event by its position in the list (1, 2, 3, 4 - scrolling down not yet possible).
 Default: `none`.